Trevor Pinnock: Recent years

 Since resigning his position with The English Concert, Pinnock has divided his time between performing as a harpsichordist and conducting both modern- and period-instrument orchestras.
 He has also taken an interest in educational projects.

 In 2004 he commissioned modern harpsichord music by English composer John Webb, whose Surge (2004) "is built up over an implacable rhythmic repeat-figure.
 Though neither is explicitly tonal, each skilfully avoids the merely percussive effect that the harpsichord's complex overtones can all too easily impart to more densely dissonant music."
 He has also played the same composer's Ebb (2000), which "comprises a spasmodic discourse against a manic background of descending scale patterns like a kind of out-of-kilter change-ringing".

 He toured Europe and the Far East in 2007 with the European Brandenburg Ensemble, a baroque orchestra, formed to mark his 60th birthday by recording Bach's Brandenburg Concertos and performing popular baroque music.
 Its recording of the concertos won the Gramophone Award for Baroque Instrumental in 2008.
 The band was not a permanent orchestra, but planned to reconvene in 2011 when Bach's St John Passion was to be the focus of their work.

 Pinnock's educational work takes place both in the United Kingdom and elsewhere.
 It includes being principal guest conductor of the Royal Academy of Music's Concert Orchestra, taking masterclasses or workshops at other British universities, and conducting the orchestras of such establishments as Mozarteum University of Salzburg and The Hong Kong Academy for Performing Arts.
 He has also taught a handful of harpsichordists including Lars Ulrik Mortensen, Nicholas Parle, Carole Cerasi and Julian Perkins.

-Degrees and honours
+Degrees, honours and awards

 Pinnock gained ARCM Hons (organ) (1965), FRCM (1996), and Hon.
 FRAM (1988).
 His honorary doctorates include those from the University of Ottawa (D. University) in 1993, the University of Kent (DMus) in 1995, and the University of Sheffield (DMus) in 2005.

 He was appointed a Commander of the Order of the British Empire in 1992 and an Officier of the French Ordre des Arts et des Lettres in 1998.

+Pinnock received three nominations for Grammy Awards for his recordings of Handel's Coronation Anthems (1984), Vivaldi's Gloria and Alessandro Scarlatti's Dixit Dominus (1989) and Handel's Messiah (1990).

 Recordings

 Each original release is listed.
 Years are those of recording.
+Recordings on Archiv Produktion unless otherwise indicated.